 The earlier stages of tooth decay can be addressed with fillings, but once the decay reaches the pulp chamber, where the pulp and nerve of the tooth are housed, the tooth becomes prone to infections that can lead to excruciating pain. ‘

-Here are some of the common questions a dentist often has thrown at them regarding root canals.
+Here are some of the common questions our Dearborn Dentist often has thrown at them regarding root canals.

 Questions about root canals